Appearance

 WARNING

-Around a high-impact news release, this is a feature: swap a channel from "Open Market" to "News Safe" — smaller size, breakeven at TP1, runners off — and swap back after the release.
-Because the swap hits active trades immediately, do it deliberately.
+Around a high-impact news release, this remains useful for what comes next: swap a channel from "Open Market" to "News Safe" — smaller size, breakeven at TP1, runners off — before the release so new signals are handled cautiously, and swap back afterwards.
+Just remember the swap won't resize a position that's already open.

 Seeing which profile is active